Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

-Speech is a popular and smart method in modern time to make interaction with electronic devices.
+In modern times, speech is a popular and smart method for interacting with electronic devices.
 As we know, there are many open source speech recognition tools available on different platforms.
-From the beginning of this technology, it has been improved simultaneously in understanding the human voice.
-This is the reason; it has now engaged a lot of professionals than before.
-The technical advancement is strong enough to make it more clear to the common people.
+From the beginning of this technology, understanding the human voice has improved simultaneously.
+This is why it has engaged many more professionals than before.
+The technical advancement is strong enough to make it clearer to the common people.

-Open source voice recognition tool is not much available like the typical software we use in our daily lives in Linux platform.
-After a long way of research, we found some well-featured applications for you with a short description.
+Open source voice recognition tools are not available like the typical software we use in our daily lives on the Linux platform.
+After a long research, we found some well-featured applications for you with a short description.
 Let’s have a look at the points below!

 1. Kaldi

-Kaldi is a special kind of speech recognition software, started as a part of a project at John Hopkins University.
-This toolkit comes with an extensible design and written in C++ programming language.
-It provides a flexible and comfortable environment to its users with a lot of extensions to enhance the power of Kaldi.
+Kaldi is a special kind of speech recognition software that was started as a part of a project at John Hopkins University.
+This toolkit comes with an extensible design and is written in C++ programming language.
+It provides a flexible and comfortable environment to its users, with a lot of extensions to enhance Kaldi’s power

 kaldi-Open Source Speech Recognition